Disclosure Policies / Relying Party Authorization¶

 The following can be specified individually by each member state without impacting interoperability:

-- Setting up management for Authorization Certificates
+- Setting up management for Authorization Attestations

 Out of Scope¶